r-transit/trread/README.md

 # trread

-Use trread to calculate transit frequencies, and validate transit feeds. trread reads the [General Transit Feed Specification](http://gtfs.org/) into [tidyverse](https://tibble.tidyverse.org/) and [simple features](https://en.wikipedia.org/wiki/Simple_Features) dataframes.
+Use trread to calculate transit frequencies, and validate transit feeds. trread reads the [General Transit Feed Specification](http://gtfs.org/) into dataframes.

 If you need to work with map data consider using [tidytransit](https://github.com/r-transit/trread/).